 Identity Management (IDM) is a process of managing identities and their accesses to specific resources in the cyberspace.
 It ensures appropriate access in appropriate time and helps to manage user accounts as well as to synchronize data.

-Subfield of Identity and Access Management (IAM).
+Subfield of Identity Management (IDM), concerned with technical aspects of creating user accounts, groups and other objects in target systems.
 It is a technology thanks to which many identity stores are synchronized, merged and maintained.
 Identity provisioning takes care of technical tasks during the whole user lifecycle - when new employee is hired, when his responsibilities change or he leaves the company (deprovisioning).
 It helps the organization to work more effectively as its goal is to automate as much as possible.

 The provisioning system usually takes information about employees from the Human Resource (HR) system.
 When new employee is recorded into HR system, this information is detected and pulled by the provisioning system.
 After that, it is processed to determine set of roles each user should have.
 These roles determine and create accounts users should have, so everything is ready for new users on the very first day.
 If a user is transferred to another department or his privileges change, similar processes happen again.
 If an employee leaves the company, identity provisioning systems makes sure all his accounts are closed.